britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}} are an initial attempt to apply this approach to QUIC.

+While static aspects of the wire image -- bits with simple semantics at fixed positions in protocol headers -- can easily be made invariant, different aspects of the wire image may be more or less appropriate to define as invariants.
+For a protocol with a version and/or extension negotiation mechanism, the bits in the header and behaviors tied to those bits which implement version negotiation should be made invariant.
+More fluid aspects of the wire image and behaviors which are not necessary for interoperability are not appropriate as invariants.

 ### Trustworthiness of Engineered Signals

 Since they are separate from the signals that drive an encrypted protocol's